3 Hikes for Non-Hikers

 Pigeon House Mountain Didthul – Morton National Park

 The sign at the base of Pigeon House Mountain explains its dual name Didthul was given to the mountain by local Aboriginal people.
 There are a number of understandings of the word including some cultural practices that are sacred to women.
 Straight away, I feel that this is my kinda hike!

-To my delight I had the summit to myself for a good half hour.
+To my delight, I had the summit to myself for a good half hour.
 I sat.
 I reflected.
 I set goals.
 Then I hightailed it back down, double-timing with an extra spring in my step.

 Mount Kosciuszko, Kosciuszko National Park

-“Mam, we strongly advise you NOT to go up today”
+“Maam, we strongly advise you NOT to go up today”